MileHacker Logo

 Budgeting & Costs

 China uses the Chinese Yuan Renminbi (CNY), symbolized by ¥.
-The exchange rate, which fluctuates, was approximately 7.1-7.3 CNY to ONE AMERICAN dollar at the beginning of 2024.
+The exchange rate, which fluctuates, was approximately 7.1-7.3 CNY to ONE AMERICAN dollar at the start of 2024.
 Currency exchange occurs at major banks like Bank of China or ICBC, or at authorized exchange counters in airports or large hotels.
-ATMs are widely available, accepting overseas cards like Visa, MasterCard, Plus, and Cirrus.
+ATMs are widely available, accepting cards from other countries like Visa, MasterCard, Plus, and Cirrus.
 Inform your bank concerning trips plans to avoid card issues.
-Digital payments, mainly WeChat Pay and Alipay, dominate transactions in China.
+Digital payments, mainly WeChat Pay and Alipay, dominate transactions inside China.
 It is highly advisable to set up one of these apps, linking an international credit card, for stays longer than a few days.
 Cash is becoming less common for daily purchases.

 Lodging Costs